JonKerridge/ClusterDemos/src/main/groovy/Mandelbrot/Readme.md

 are running then the application will start automatically getting the Node process and class files from the host machine automatically.

-YOUDO NOT HAVE TO COPY ANY FILES FROM THE HOST OTHER THAN THE JAR ARTIFACT THAT IS THE NODElOADER!
+YOU DO NOT HAVE TO COPY ANY FILES FROM THE HOST OTHER THAN THE JAR ARTIFACT THAT IS THE Nodeloader!

+As it happens, provided the Host node remains constant the NodeLoader process is unaltered by the application, so once a machine has a copy of the NodeLoader process there is no need to copy other versions as new applications are developed.

+A futher interface is provided in https://github.com/JonKerridge/gppTransform that contains a runnable jar file that will allow you to select a file that has to be converted from a *.gpp or *.cgpp into either a single groovy file or the collection of processes needed by the cluster based system.
+The interface comprises a file chooser which allows the selection of a file *.gpp or *.cgpp, that will then be converted according to its file type.